Heart Still Beating

-Heart Still Beating is the third live album by Roxy Music and was released on 22 October 1990.
+Heart Still Beating is the third live album by the English rock band Roxy Music and was released on 22 October 1990.
 It is credited as a recording of a concert in Fréjus, France on 27 August 1982, as part of their tour to promote the band's final studio album, Avalon.
 The album cover photograph features model Amanda Cazalet.

 The Fréjus concert was filmed by Robin Nash for the BBC and released on home video in 1983 under the title The High Road, with songs in a different sequence.
 However, the album The High Road, also released in 1983, consists of audio recordings from a different night of the tour, in Glasgow, Scotland on 30 October 1982.
 The High Road album went out of print by 1990, being replaced by Heart Still Beating, which edits together both concerts.

+King Crimson's set, who supported Roxy Music on this tour, was also filmed and officially released.